frctl/fractal.build/docs/guide/07-components/05-variants.md

 Variants are useful when you have one component that has a **multiple different possible implementations**.
 For instance, you may have a 'notification banner' component.
 This might have a default style but also a number of variations - for example a 'warning' banner and 'success' banner.
 These could be implemented as separate components but often it's easier and more semantic to create them as variants of the default banner component.

 A component can have as many variants as you like.
-Behind the scenes, *every* component has at least one variant - when you are previewing or rendering a component you are actually seeing it's 'default' variant, even if you have not explicitly defined one.
+Behind the scenes, *every* component has at least one variant - when you are previewing or rendering a component you are actually seeing its 'default' variant, even if you have not explicitly defined one.

 Variants will typically use the default view template for the component they belong to; the variation comes from the ability to define a different set of {{ link('@context-data', 'context data') }} that will be used when rendering previews.
 However it is also possible to use a completely different view template if desired (which itself can include the main view template as a partial should you so wish).